TGG Podcast #2: Behind the scenes at Burnley's Academy

 "That’s the world we live in though and we try and make it as fun and as real as possible.”

-Pepper, who arrived at Burnley from the Academy auditing company Double Pass in September 2016, said that going Category 1 would be another significant milestone for the club.
+Pepper, who arrived at Burnley from the Academy auditing company Double Pass in September 2016, said that going Category One would be another significant milestone for the club.

 “When I arrived we had 14 full-time staff and now we are in the high twenties,” he said.
-“When we go Category 1 we will be looking at 30.
+“When we go Cat 1 we will be looking at 30.

 Head of Coaching Ian Jones, who arrived from neighbouring Blackburn Rovers in July 2017, added: “The main driver to go Category 1 is the games programme at U15s upwards.
 At the top end is where you see the difference, at 16s, 18s and 21s.”